FlubioStudios/setupsuite/README.md

 # FlubioStudios SetupSuite

 The SetupSuite was built to setup servers faster and more efficiently.
-In addtion it installs Chronos and configures it to backup all critical services the suite configures the server to use.
+In addition it installs Chronos and configures it to backup all critical services the suite configures the server to use.